Height (Wood, 2014) – Is Height Genetic?

 These studies on population have taken samples from European ancestry participants.
 Furthermore, the first GWAS study on height was performed on 4921 individuals of European ancestry.

 This paper from 2019 explains why structure matters when dealing with population genetics.
-The study focuses on human height as a classic example of a trait determined by a variation in a very large number of genes.
+The study focuses on human height as a classic example of a trait determined by genetics, specifically, a variation in a very large number of genes.
 But it also cautions that there are strong environmental factors that also have an influence.

 In December 2019, scientists held a Mendelian randomization study and found that genetically predicted height is a positive causal risk factor for atrial fibrillation, a common cardiac arrhythmia.